SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 - They used [nnfor](https://github.com/trnnick/nnfor), which means they used R.

 ##### MAE (vs RMSE):
- - Mean Absolute Error, which I haven't used before, is like RMSE (root mean square error) but less punishing
+ - Mean Absolute Error, which I haven't used before, is like RMSE (root mean square error) but less punishing for bigger errors.

+ ##### MAPE